Seville in 5 Day: a guidebook for getting the most out of your visit

 Seville Metro| ©Patrick1977Bln

-As you may have noticed, there are numerous things to see and do in a city like Seville and it is very important to organize your trip carefully and not to waste time in displacements.
+As you may have noticed, there are many things to see and do in a city like Seville and it is very important to organize your trip carefully and not to waste time in displacements.
 If you have been looking for information about the best way to get around Seville you will already know that you can get to many places on foot.

 However, you always have the bus to go to more distant places, either because they are not in the center (such as Isla de la Cartuja) or because they are not close to your hotel.
 Although there is a metro, there is only one line while there are fifty bus lines, so they allow you to go from one side of the city to the other.
 Think that, if you follow the itinerary I have proposed and your accommodation is centrally located, you will only need to take the bus occasionally, so it is better to buy a single ticket (about 1.50 €).

-If the hotel where you stay is in the outskirts, you may need to take public transport more frequently and it will be more profitable to buy a tourist card for the bus of Seville (for 1 day it is 5 € and for 3 days, 10 € approximately, plus a deposit of 1.5 €); the good thing is that the trips with them are unlimited.
+If the hotel where you are staying is in the outskirts, you may need to take public transport more frequently and it will be more profitable to buy a tourist card for the bus of Seville (for 1 day it is 5 € and for 3 days, 10 € approximately, plus a deposit of 1.5 €); the good thing is that the trips with them are unlimited.
 I hope you enjoy your trip to Seville and that my tips will help you to organize 5 days of art, culture and history.

 Book the Seville tourist bus